orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 ---

 Abstract Interpretation
-- Needs access to something like `speculatable`
+- Needs access to something like `speculatable`, but something more intuitive `interpretable?`.
-	- Need to explicitely specify, needs to be smart as to not accedentially run something like rm -rf on the whole directory, if the user is for instance rewriting something like speculatable rm -rf SOME_DIR and removes SOME_DIR
+	- Need to explicitely specify, needs to be smart as to not accedentially run something like rm -rf on the whole directory, if the user is for instance rewriting something like speculatable rm -rf SOME_DIR and removes SOME_DIR. -> Perhaps after a change need to reflag as interpretable.
 	-

 Actually Running